QuickBooks Error PS038: paychecks stuck in “Online to Send.”

 Less common: forms, keys, queue issues

 A smaller share of PS038 occurrences involve corrupted payroll forms, mismatched payroll service keys (between QB and Intuit’s records), or queue-level issues on Intuit’s transmission infrastructure that require Intuit support to clear from their side.
-These typically need ProAdvisor diagnostic to identify and Intuit support coordination to resolve.
+These typically need a ProAdvisor diagnostic to identify and Intuit support coordination to resolve.

 How to fix PS038 yourself.